simonescaccia/IoTProject/Evaluation.md

 1. Test propagation phase
 2. Leak notification

-The complexity will change depending on the number of FORKs, and we will compare variuous topologies in order to find the best one.
+The complexity will change depending on the number of FORKs, we have choose the topology of the Design.

 The three algorithms proposed in the design phase have been tested.

-The test of the Ack algorithm has shown that there is a problem in the code (caused by the use of threads in the program) and that the water flow before our system (that we consider always present) is not stable and this issue has to be solved by the synchronization algorithm.
+The test of the Ack algorithm has shown that there is a problem in the code (intially we thought it is caused by the use of threads in the program, after we understood is linked to the water flow sensor) and that the water flow before our system (that we consider always present) is not stable and this issue has to be solved by the synchronization algorithm.<br/>

 The problem of stability of the initial water flow can be seen in the following image in which there is a segmentation of the lines of the graph.<br/>

 ![ack](./graph/ack_flow.png) <br/>
 About the Ack algorithm, it is possible to notice that it is good to detect a leakage but it says that the water flow of the Son is always higher than the water flow of the Source, and this can lead to error, so it is not the worst algorithm implemented.<br/>

+The following image shows the test of the ack algorithm and it is possible to observ the big difference between Source and Son.
 ![ack1](./graph/ack_test1.png)<br/>

+The following graph shows again the test of the ack algorithm with the same result.
 ![ack3](./graph/ack_test3.png)<br/>

 About the Hanshake algorithm, it is perfect to detect the leakage and the trend of the Son higher than the Source is disappeared.
 There still is an error of the turbines, that we will face in the next chapter.<br/>

+The following image shows the test of the Handshake algorithm and it is possible to observ a smaller difference between Source and Son.
+But there still is a trend in which the Son is higher than the Source.
 ![h1](./graph/handshake_test1.png)<br/>

+The following graph shows the same observations before.
 ![h2](./graph/handshake_test2.png)<br/>

 In the end, about the syncAck algorithm, it is possible to see the same trend of the handshake algorithm but with one less message.
-There is also here the error of the turbines.<br/><br/>
+There is also here the error of the turbines.<br/>

+The following image shows the test of the SyncAck algorithm and it is possible to observ a smaller difference between Source and Son.
+Here the trend is that the Source is higher than the Son.
 ![s1](./graph/syncAck_test1.png)<br/>
+The following image shows another the test of the SyncAck algorithm, but here the trend is the opposite.
+This suggests a problem in the water flow sensor.
 ![s2](./graph/syncAck_test2.png)<br/>

 ### Water leak detection Algorithm Solutions

-After several tests, we have found that one water flow sensor has some problems and detect less impulses.
+After several tests, and using the considerations done before, we have found that one water flow sensor has some problems and detect less impulses.

+Not having other sensors, we have decided to put the best sensor in the Source and the worst in the Son, so we will have an higher Source in a NO leakage situation.

 ### Water leak detection Threshold

-We have done some analysis to set a correct threshold in our algorithms to limit the presence of false positives and false negatives.
-We have also thought that a false negative is more serious than a false positive, and so our system will be prone to false positives.<br/>
+We have done some analysis to set a correct threshold in our algorithms to limit the presence of false positives and false negatives.<br/>

 We have chosen the syncAck as the final algorithm because it uses one message less.
 We have analysed the time of the SyncAck algorithm to understand the error that can be created and to use this values for the calucus of the energy consumption.
 We have analysed that the standard deviation is high and this means that there is a large distribution of the data, in particular this means that the time taken by the messages and the code is fluctuating.
 Looking at the scheme, it is possible to understand the time of the messages and also the quality of the synchronization of the algorithms.<br/>
 ![s](./images/syncAck_time1.png)<br/>
-Here there are 0.462 s (message) + 0.090 s (difference) in the Son between the end of the test and the arrival of the value of the Source.
+Here the messages take 0.462 s while the latency of the two samplings is 0.552 s (time in the Son between the end of the test and the arrival of the value of the Source).
 This means that the Source has ended the test 0.090s before the Son.
 We double it (also for the difference in starting time) and we obtain 0.180s.

 <br/>**Difference**<br/>
-To find the error of the algorithm we have to decide the time of testing: now is 3s but if we increase it, the influence of the error derived by the synchronization problem is less.
-The proportion is 0.180 : TimeSampling = x : 100.
+To find the error of the algorithm we have to decide the time of testing: now is 3s but if we increase it, the influence of the error derived by the synchronization problem is less.The proportion is 0.180 : TimeSampling = x : 100.
+The flow_max is 30 l/min.

+With influence we mean: **flow_max $\cdot \frac{0.180 \cdot 100}{TimeSampling}**:

 We have analysed three times of testing.
-* 3s: 6% of influence, 1.8 L/min difference of water
+* TimeSampling of 3s: 6% of influence, 1.8 L/min difference of water
-* 5s: 3.6% of influence 1.08 L/min difference of water
+* TimeSampling of 5s: 3.6% of influence 1.08 L/min difference of water
-* 10s: 1.8% of influence 0.54 L/min difference of water
+* TimeSampling of 10s: 1.8% of influence 0.54 L/min difference of water

 So we take 10s of sampling time to limit the possible error.
 We do not increase more the sampling time because there will be a trade off with the energy.

 Now it is important to discuss this values.
 The 0.54 L/min is the possible difference of L/min between the Source and the Son, if, when the Source ends the sampling, the water flow goes directly to zero.
 This is the worst case scenario but it is important to analyse the algoritmic error in the worst case.<br/>